 Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside of MARTA.
 Fiduciary funds are not reflected in the primary financial statements because the resources of those funds are not available to support projects or expenses owned or generated by MARTA, rather these funds are accounted for in separate financial statements.
 The financial statements that contain the fiduciary funds are the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position.

-The component units included in the fiduciary funds' statements are:
+The component units and their measurement dates and fiscal year ends included in the fiduciary funds' statements are: